 The lens offers an 80-300mm 35mm equivalent, which gives you great separation of your subject from the background, and for shooting the action from the sidelines.

 If you ever feel the need to shoot video footage, then you and the rest of the audience will appreciate the silent zooming action.

 It may be a budget lens, but that doesn’t mean it doesn’t hold its own against more expensive variants, especially when you see how well it retains sharpness at the center of the image.

 As to be expected in a budget model, there are compromises to be made.

-You may notice that corners are distinctly softer than higher-end lenses and rendering from defocused areas to focused is a little harsher than some would like.
+You may notice that corners are distinctly softer than higher-end lenses and rendering from defocused areas to focus is a little harsher than some would like.

 As you can see, there’s no reason to focus your search solely on the full-frame or DSLR range when considering a move into sports photography.

 Micro four thirds, when combined with a decent zoom lens, has proven itself as a format that is more than capable while also being lightweight, compact, durable, and portable.